 Jodie Prince, Financial Administrator

 As the overseer of finances, Jodie is intricately involved with the day-to-day operations of the church and works with many individuals and committees.
 Jodie adds much to the abilities of the staff to meet the needs of the congregation.
 She began her ministry for the church in April 1990.
-During this time she has witnessed many changes in the church, pastors and staff.
-During her tenure she has also successfully raised four children to adulthood and reports that they are all wonderful children.
-She enjoys immensely her four grandchildren.
+In her free time she enjoys spending time with her husband Bryan, her four adult chid, their spouses and her six grandchildren

 Jodie recognizes the truth in and receives God’s Word from Ephesians 2:4-10: But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ—by grace you have been saved—and raised us up with him and seated us with him in the heavenly places in Christ Jesus, so that in the coming ages he might show the immeasurable riches of his grace in kindness toward us in Christ Jesus.
 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.
 (ESV)